 ARTICLE VI – OFFICERS

 - Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the GPER.
-The Chair shall notify the Executive Committee of matters requiring the decision of said Committee and shall prepare the agenda of Executive Committee meetings and Business Sessions.
-The Chair shall keep the Council and Executive Officer of the Society informed of the activities and needs of the GPER.
-The chair shall appoint members to the Program and Fellowship Committees, and shall form other ad-hoc committees as necessary.
+The Chair shall generate the agenda for and preside at all meetings of the Executive Committee of the GPER.
+The Chair shall notify the Executive Committee of matters requiring the decision of said Committee.
+The Chair shall keep the Council and Chief Executive Officer of the Society informed of the activities and needs of the GPER.
+The chair shall appoint members to the Program, Nominating, and Fellowship Committees, and shall form other ad-hoc committees as necessary.
+The Chair shall present a proposed budget to the Executive Committee for his or her term.

 - Duties of the Chair-Elect.
 The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
 The Chair-Elect shall chair the Program Committee.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.

 - Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
-The Vice-Chair shall oversee the regular Electronic Communication with membership of GPER and shall chair the Fellowship Committee.
+The Vice-Chair shall chair the Fellowship Committee.
 The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.

 - Duties of the Past-Chair.
 The Past-Chair shall chair the Nominating Committee.
 The Past-Chair shall perform such functions as may be explicitly provided in the Bylaws.

 In accordance with Article VIII.1 of the Society Bylaws, The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the GPER and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the GPER.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
-The approval of the Executive Committee shall be required for disbursements in excess of $1000 per expenditure unless otherwise specifically delegated by the Executive Committee.
-The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the GPER.
+The Secretary-Treasurer shall call for a discussion and vote by the Executive Committee on the budget at the first meeting of the year.
+The approval of the Executive Committee shall be required for disbursements in excess of $1000 per expenditure unless otherwise specifically delegated by the Executive Committee or contained in the approved budget for that year.
+The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee.

 ARTICLE VII – ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

 - Qualifications.
-After the initial election, Officers and Members-at-Large of the Executive Committee must be members of the GPER and must retain membership throughout the period of election and tenure in office.
+Officers and Members-at-Large of the Executive Committee must be members of the GPER and must retain membership throughout the period of election and tenure in office.

 - Ballot.
 The Vice-Chair, Secretary-Treasurer, and Member-at-Large of the Executive Committee shall be elected by electronic ballot as hereinafter provided.

 Not later than September 1, the Nominating Committee shall submit to the Secretary-Treasurer nominations for each post to be filled on the Executive Committee.
-The Nominating Committee shall endeavor to nominate a diverse set of candidates that includes female candidates and members from minorities as well as researchers representing various stages of career and working environments.
+The Nominating Committee shall endeavor to nominate a diverse set of candidates that includes female candidates and members from minority groups as well as researchers representing various career stages and working environments.

 - Official Year.
 The official year shall be the calendar year.